jimmykurian/Reactivities/client-app/docs/app/features/activities/dashboard/ActivityDashboard/functions/default.md

 This component serves as the main dashboard for managing activities.
 It conditionally renders the `ActivityList`, and includes a placeholder for activity filters.
 If the activities are still loading, it displays a LoadingComponent.
+The `loadActivities` function is called to fetch the activity list if the `activityRegistry` has one or fewer activities.

 ## Example